- Fr. Turbo Qualls

 Flower arrangements, icon stand centerpieces, and other decorations are needed for feast days and special occasions throughout the year.
 Coordinator: Lori B.

-The communications team coordinates the parish email list, calendars, website, and social media presence.
+The communications team coordinates the parish email list, directory, calendars, website, and social media presence.
 Coordinator: Robyn H.

 - Archangel Gabriel Memorial Society